Prajapat01/EAZY-BYTS/README.md

 # EAZY-BYTS
-This is My Frist Git Repository
+This is my Frist Git Repository.
 Author- Prit Prajapati